AnthonyP57/Cirilla---a-LLM-made-on-a-budget/Training_optimizations/Mamba/README.md

 ![](./img/separate_ssm.png)

-The $\bar{A}$ matrix can be thought of as a matrix that captures the previous state information, it catches all the history, so we need to be very careful about it, as in next token generation we depend on it.
+The $\bar{A}$ matrix can be thought of as a matrix that captures the previous state information, it catches all the history, so we need to be very careful about it, as in next token generation we depend on it, the eigen values of the $\bar{A}$ matrix works as exponential moving average (EMA) and decide how much do we remember/forget the previous context.
 For that they used the HIPPO theory (this is something similar to a Fourier transform).

 ![](./img/hippo.png)